tracyfrempong/TCWDB_Capstone-4/README.md

 ## Usage

 1. Enter a book title in the search form and click "GET BOOK".
+    Example of titles to search:
+   i. the lord of the rings
+   ii. pride and prejudice
+   iii.
+1984
+   iv. to kill a mockingbird
+   v. moby dick
-2. The application will display the book details including title, author, publication year, and cover image if available.
+3. The application will display the book details including title, author, publication year, and cover image if available.

 ## Acknowledgments